-All discharge and receiving water monitoring results for a calendar year must be included in an Annual Water Quality Monitoring Summary and submitted by March 1st of the following year.
+Annual discharge and receiving water quality monitoring results must be summarized in an Annual Water Quality Monitoring Summary (Annual Report) and submitted by March 1st of the next year.
 The report must include a presentation of the analytical results and an evaluation of the results.
-The evaluation must include an electronic spreadsheet containing all historical data, a graphical presentation of effluent data, water quality data at each of the two monitoring stations, and a comparison of monitoring results for each station over time.
-The annual report may reference the monthly reports for QA/QC information.
+The evaluation must include an electronic spreadsheet containing all historical data for water quality, a graphical presentation of the data at each monitoring station, and a comparison of monitoring results for each station over time.
+The Annual Report must be certified and signed in accordance with Appendix A, Part 1.12, and it may reference the monthly reports for QA/QC information.